 Broward County FAQ Guide: Refer to the Frequently Asked Questions Guide for answers to many of the most commonly asked questions related to the phased COVID-19 reopening.
 The document provides information about what businesses may currently operate, along with details regarding rules, regulations, and requirements that must be followed by employees and customers to protect public health and safety.

 All Broward County Emergency Orders can be accessed here, including: Emergency Order 20-17, which requires retail establishments and restaurants to post signage containing information regarding social distancing and facial covering requirements, to further mitigate the spread of COVID-19.
-Restaurants and food establishments are required to post a sign available in English, Spanish, and Creole, and retail facilities are required to post a sign available in English, Spanish, and Creole.
 These signs must be at least 8 ½ x 11 in size and printed in color when possible.
 Signs must be conspicuously posted throughout the establishment and at all entry points.
 There must be at least one sign in each language throughout the establishment.

 CDC Guidance for Cleaning and Disinfecting Businesses -- The Centers for Disease Control and Prevention (CDC) has released “Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes.”
 The guidelines offer specific recommendations and best practices for cleaning and disinfection of a wide range of entities, including restaurants, offices, schools, healthcare facilities, childcare programs, faith-based organizations, recreational facilities, transportation companies, and more.
 The CDC also released "Interim Guidance for Businesses and Employees," which offers strategies and recommendations for employers responding to COVID-19, including those seeking to resume normal or phased business operations.